AndersonHqds/programs/README.md

 "# programs"

-file_search.py description --> Its search for paths in some website using a wordlist
+file_search.py description --> It search for paths in some website using a wordlist hidder.py --> It hide files into image